 Then I heard the slow shuffle of his feet, and I had to fight the urge to launch like a fighter jet down the steps.
 His eyes had discovered my fish tank, his eyes probably dancing back and forth from the bright fish to the pink rocks.

 It was my mother who answered him.
 “I’m not sure.”

 I wanted to tell him everything about my fish, how fish have no eyelids and can sleep with their eyes open.
 I could imagine Malcolm staring at the fish, his eyes tracking their movements, thinking, wishing he could sleep like a fish.

 I wondered what Rose saw when she left our house that night.
-When we were driving at night during our storm, I never imagined parents not talking to one another, or a parent and teenager arguing, or a teenager girl running away.
+When we were driving at night during our storm, I never imagined parents not talking to one another, or a parent and a teenager arguing, or a teenage girl running away.
 So when Rose pulled into our driveway at night and turned off the engine, I wondered what about our house made her feel safe enough for them to open their doors.
 Maybe our house finally looked like all those houses on the road, as if it was impervious to storms.

 I noticed my mother’s hands trembling the next evening.
 “Are you okay?”
 I was within an arm’s length of her, but she didn’t seem to hear me.
 I shouted, “Mom!”

 Her face winced at the sound of my voice.